tundish/blathnaid/app/tale.rst

 the nobility.
 Likewise the artisans would raise their girls to set their sights on a son of a merchant.
 It was a good system, because over time there grew alliances which served very much to secure a stable society.
-The families relied on their seniors to make the connections, and so it had become the tradition to announce one's offspring to the head of one's guild, and they would go and make enquiries as to a suitable match.
+The families relied on their seniors to make the connections, and so it had become the tradition to announce one's offspring to the head of one's Guild, and they would go and make enquiries as to a suitable match.

-And how, in a very suspiciously conducted election, Ingomer had himself become Master of the Guild of Smiths, a position which hitherto had been attained only by the most skilled and respected of craftsmen.

-Then Ingomer declared that there was to be no more marrying to the advantage of Smiths.
+But Ingomer declared that there was to be no more marrying to the advantage of Smiths.
 Instead, any young girls of a Blacksmith family would be sent to work in the Temple.

 No one really knew what went on the Temple, but the less they knew, the more they could guess.
-Many Smiths left the city at that point.
+Many Smiths left the City at that point.
 The ones who could not flee, organised themselves, and there was rioting. but Ingomer called an emergency, and the unrest was put down by the Guard.

+There then followed a very suspiciously conducted election.
+At the end of it Ingomer had become Master of the Guild of Smiths, a position which hitherto had been attained only by the most skilled and respected of craftsmen.

 Ingomer